This is an ongoing series of meditations on faith, in response to readings from the articles that preface The Oxford Study Bible.

-On page 11, The Oxford Study Bible summarized the book of Genesis this way:
+On page 11, the Oxford summarized the book of Genesis this way:

 How human self-assertion brought the world to the brink of destruction.